Revolut vs Mettle Business: Which Is Better? - Business Expert

 When you’re a partnership, LLP, charity or Ltd with 3+ owners, Mettle excludes you.
 Revolut Business accepts these structures (subject to compliance).

 You can’t hold foreign currency at Mettle.
-If you receive in EUR, USD or any non-GBP currency, Revolut Business is the only choice in this matchup.
+If you receive in EUR, USD or any non-GBP currency, Revolut Business is the only real choice of the two.

 Downsides of Revolut and Mettle

-You won’t find team card programmes, API access or crypto rails at Mettle.
-Mettle’s positioning is simple free GBP banking, not a full fintech platform.
+There are no team card programmes, no API and no crypto rails at Mettle either.
+Its whole positioning is simple free GBP banking, not a full fintech platform.

 Alternatives to Revolut and Mettle